KazKozDev/deepchain-refinement/README.md

   <a href="https://ollama.ai"><img src="https://img.shields.io/badge/Model-gemma2:9b-purple.svg" alt="Model"></a>
 </p>

-DeepChain is a Python-based system that automatically applies refinement techniques.
+DeepChain is a Python-based system that automatically applies refinement techniques to LLM.

 One script.
 Three iterations.